Some links in this post may be affiliate links

 The inflorescence is a cluster of tufted terminal flowerheads of golden-yellow, tubular-shaped and sweetly scented flowers.

+Yes.
 Senecio barbertonicus like other Senecio species is toxic to humans and pets as outlined by ASPCA.
 They contain Pyrrolizidine alkaloids which if is ingested, can cause drooling, vomiting, diarrhea and lethargy.

 Contact with the sap may cause skin irritation or skin rash in sensitive skin therefore, always wear gloves when handling the plant.
 Keep the plant away from the reach of children and pets to avoid mishaps.

-Use water that is at room temperature to avoid shocking this tropical plant as it cause reduced growth and leaf drop.
+Use water that is at room temperature to avoid shocking this tropical plant, as it can cause reduced growth and leaf drop.
+Avoid wetting the foliage to prevent fungal diseases.

 Do not feed in fall and winter as growth is minimal at this time and feeding at this time can cause fertilizer burn and eventual death of the plant.